MBA in Finance vs. MBA in Accounting — Which is right for you?

 Career in Finance vs. Accounting

 Careers in finance and accounting are very distinct, as are the primary job roles of individuals in these areas.
 Accountants and auditors’ main responsibility is to review and maintain financial records (Bureau of Labor Statistics).
 As mentioned previously, many who earn their MBA in accounting become Certified Public Accountants (CPAs).
 Additional certifications accountants may obtain include Certified Management Accountant (CMA), Certified Internal Auditor (CIA), Certified Information Systems Auditor (CISA) and more.
 These certifications can increase job prospects and demonstrate proficiency.
-According to a survey conducted by the Institute of Management Accountants, Inc., those with certifications – CPA, CMA or both – earn 31 percent more than peers without credentials.
+According to a survey conducted by the Institute of Management Accountants, Inc., those with certifications – CPA, CMA or both – earn 31 percent more than colleagues without credentials.
 The job outlook for accountants and auditors is projected to grow 13 percent from 2012 to 2022, about as fast as average.